JohnRayson/Hexagons_Rebooted/README.md

 # Hexagons_Rebooted
-Rebooted as its the same idea as a previous repository (Hexagons) but started again after learnign that the original was all wrong.
+Rebooted as its the same idea as a previous repository (Hexagons) but started again after realising that the original was all wrong.

 The core of the Hexagon drawing function is derived (and a lot of the code is the still the same but re-worked) from the fantastic work of ZackTheHuman https://gist.github.com/zackthehuman/1867663